 Fines can be levied for both not having a type IV throwable on board in addition to the throwable device being stowed away when it should be visible to the officer.

 How Do You Use A Type IV Throwable Device

 When it comes to what is throwable it is more than just knowing what it is but how to use one.
 Properly deploying a type IV throwable device and using the throwable if rescued is simple if you understand how to do so correctly.

 For the person who is throwing the device in a rescue situation, the goal is to aim the throwable to land within the victim’s reach.
 Take into account the strength and direction of the wind.
 Throwables can easily be pushed off course because they are light in weight.

 When the victim receives the throwable, the arms should be placed through each of the straps.
 Once one arm is placed through one loop and the opposite arm through the other loop, squeeze the flotation device against your stomach.

 The purpose of the throwable is to provide buoyancy to the victim.
 A person will not become fatigued, which can lead to drowning.
 Once the throwable is secured against the body, the person can float, allowing the boat operator to circle around and recover the individual.
 A throwable is also useful when water skiing to assist the skier while they are being retrieved after a fall.

 Time To Get On The Water

 Now that you are in compliance with Georgia, South Carolina, and North Carolina boating laws relating to a type IV throwable and you know how to use it, it’s time to get out on the water.
 Taking a boaters ed class can also help you operate the boat and help avoid dangerous situations.
-Safety is most important and can be done so while having a good time.
+Safety is most important and can be done while having a good time on the water.